mauroBus/reactive-node-mailer/README.md

   * Front-end developers are used to write code in React, they can immediately start creating email templates.
   * Back-end developers no longer need to write tangled code in HTML & CSS, technologies they don't usually use and feel comfortable.
 This work can rely on front-end folks, improving the productivity.
   * It relies on the same translations system (i18n) used in the front-end ([format-message](https://github.com/format-message/format-message) in this case).
 We don't need to find a new way to do the same thing on server side.
   * Reuse the styled components of the UI (buttons, texts, tables, etc).
 If the UI was built in React, it's possible to reuse much of them.
-If the UI is not built with React, it could reuse specific styles.
+If the UI is not built with React, it can still reuse specific styles.
   * The Node server is quite simple and quick, front-end developers can tweak it according to their need.
 The configuration uses Webpack, ESLint, etc, it can be easily tweaked according to the team preferences.
   * When building a new email's template, the partial result can be seeing in the browser and inspected with devTools.
   * The CSS is placed in `.css` files and the markup is written in React `JSX`.
 This separation of concerns makes the code clearer and more maintainable.
 No inline styles required, the app automatically injects the styles in the specific DOM elements.